 WVCTSI's Pilot Projects Core offers multiple funding opportunities throughout the year.
-A full schedule of the current and upcoming funding opportunities can be found here.

 Current Open Requests For Applications:

 The Pilot Projects Core provides a mechanism for soliciting and awarding clinical, translational, and community engagement projects, from concept to competitiveness for external funding.

 The primary goal of the pilot funding mechanism is to increase the number of clinical and translational investigators who are positioned to secure extramurally funded investigations.